priyan212/AVTAD/README.md

 # AVTAD — Active Visual Tracking & Defense Mechanism

-**Short description**
-AVTAD (Active Visual Tracking And Defense) is a research/prototype repository that combines computer-vision-based detection with physical actuation (pan-tilt, laser, omni-wheel vehicle) to detect, track and react to aerial targets (e.g., drones).
+AVTAD (Active Visual Tracking And Defense) is a research/prototype repository that combines computer-vision-based detection with physical actuation (pan-tilt, laser, omni-wheel vehicle) to detect, track, and react to aerial targets (e.g., drones).
 The repo contains detection models, control scripts, Arduino sketches, demo videos, and a MATLAB report used for analysis.

 ---